Mike Ward (American politician): Early life and career

 Ward was born in White Plains, New York on January 7, 1951.
 Ward's mother, Lukey Ward, was a political and civil rights activist, and Ward has often said publicly that he was born into politics.
 Lukey Ward was, along with her friend Georgia Davis, the day-to-day manager of the Kentucky chapter of Martin Luther King Jr.'s Southern Christian Leadership Conference.

 She and Georgia were at the Lorraine Motel, waiting to go to dinner with Dr. King, when he was assassinated as he exited his room.
 Ward's father, Jasper Ward III, was a well-known award-winning architect in Louisville.

-His buildings include the Student Center at the University of Louisville and the Jewish Doctors Office Building at Interstate 65 and Liberty Street.
+Ward III's buildings include the Student Activities Center at the University of Louisville and the Doctor's Office Building (now the UofL Health – Medical Plaza II) at Floyd and Liberty Streets.
+Ward III's work can be accessed at the Filson Historical Society's collection.

 Ward is also the great-great-grandson of Jasper D. Ward, a former 1800s Chicago Congressman and great-grandson of businessman William Delavan Baldwin.

 Ward attended the University of Louisville, from which he earned a business degree.
 Before his election to congress, he served as a sales executive.

 Ward has been married to Tina Heavrin since 1975.